iwubcode/DolphinGraphicsMods/README.md

 Graphic mod examples for Dolphin

 ## Directions
-Copy the 'GraphicsMod' directory into your 'Load' directory for Dolphin.
+Copy the 'GraphicMods' directory into your 'Load' directory for Dolphin.
 You must be using Dolphin [PR #10518](https://github.com/dolphin-emu/dolphin/pull/10518)